 First-Year Application Checklist

 A Completed Application.
-You must submit your application online through the Common Application.
+You must submit your application online through the Coalition Application or Common Application.
 Princeton's CEEB Code: 2672

-Princeton's Supplement.
-In addition to the application provided by the Common Application, all applicants must submit the Princeton Supplement.
-You should submit the Princeton Supplement online through the Common Application website.
+Princeton-specific Questions.
+In addition to the questions provided by the Coalition Application or Common Application, all applicants must submit the Princeton-specific Questions.
+You should submit the Princeton-specific Questions online through the Coalition Application or Common Application website.

 - Graded Written Paper.
 A graded written paper is required, preferably in the subjects of English or history.